 - 2.2.1.
 Provide a PCA unit that can be mounted under the PBB, so that the operational characteristics of the bridge are unrestricted, and the bridge's structural integrity is uncompromised. - 2.2.2.
 The PCA unit at each gate will contain items listed but not limited to DDC communication devices, evaporator coils, evaporator blower, compressors, condenser coils, condenser fans, electric heating coils, refrigeration and temperature controls, motor controls, safety controls, air filters, smoke detector, complete motor starting equipment (including disconnect switch), condensate drain pan, and condensate discharge pump.
 These devices need to be included in order to provide the required cooling, heating, or ventilation air to meet the requirements specified. - 2.2.3.
+Centralized units must have integrated design to cool the Passenger Boarding as well.
+These Passenger Boarding Bridges should be designed with a custom fabricated ductwork system that fits the telescoping bridge so that there will not be a need for rooftop dx unit. - 2.2.4.
 The PCA unit(s) will have the capacity required to sufficiently cool the designated aircraft parked at a gate, considering quantity of air to be delivered and static pressures.
-Units will serve all aircraft listed for every unique gate, standardize unit capacity as much as practical to minimize inventory. - 2.2.4.
-The blower will be a centrifugal type and sized for the specified variable volume airflow requirements. - 2.2.5.
-Horsepower will be selected based on manufacturer's choice of equipment which

-- affects the external resistance of the system.
-PCA unit manufacturer will furnish the blower motor, and unit size, adequate for final total pressure and maximum brake horsepower requirements. - 2.2.6.
+Units will serve all aircraft listed for every unique gate, standardize unit capacity as much as practical to minimize inventory. - 2.2.5.
+The blower will be a centrifugal type and sized for the specified variable volume airflow requirements. - 2.2.6.
+Horsepower will be selected based on manufacturer's choice of equipment which affects the external resistance of the system.
+PCA unit manufacturer will furnish the blower motor, and unit size, adequate for final total pressure and maximum brake horsepower requirements. - 2.2.7.
 The unit will be constructed of a material that provides structural rigidity of frame and enclosure.
 It will also provide thermal insulation for conditions encountered in normal usage.
-Equipment exterior will be primed and painted to match bridge color and equipment interior finishes will be manufacturer's standard. - 2.2.7.
-The maximum sound level for the PCA units at maximum cooling will not exceed 85 decibels (A scale) (dBA) at a distance of 15 feet from the unit as measured using Society of Automotive Engineers (SAE) Aerospace Recommended Practice (ARP) 1801 guidelines. - 2.2.8.
+Equipment exterior will be primed and painted to match bridge color and equipment interior finishes will be manufacturer's standard. - 2.2.8.
+The maximum sound level for the PCA units at maximum cooling will not exceed 85 decibels (A scale) (dBA) at a distance of 15 feet from the unit as measured using Society of Automotive Engineers (SAE) Aerospace Recommended Practice (ARP) 1801 guidelines. - 2.2.9.
 Casing: Manufacturer's standard casing construction has a corrosion protection coating and exterior finish.
 Casings will have removable panels or access doors for inspection and access to internal parts, a minimum of 1-inch-thick manufacturer's standard thermal insulation, knockouts for electrical and exterior condensate drain connection, and lifting lugs.
 Insulation will meet requirements of NFPA 90A.
 All sheet metal parts will be prime coated prior to final assembly.
 Exterior casing surfaces will have a baked enamel finish coat after assembly.
 The color will match custom color selected for PBB.
-The following items will be fully removable and replaceable by removing access panels without removing the PCA unit from the bridge: - Compressors - Blower/damper - · Air filters - · Coils - Controls - 2.2.9.
-Select mechanical equipment that uses only refrigerants (naturally occurring or synthetic) that have an ozone depletion potential (ODP) of zero and a global warming potential (GWP) of less than 50.
+The following items will be fully removable and replaceable by removing access panels without removing the PCA unit from the bridge: - Compressors - · Blower/damper - Air filters - Coils - Controls - 2.2.10.
+Select mechanical equipment that uses only refrigerants (naturally occurring or synthetic) that have an ozone depletion potential (ODP) of zero and a global warming potential (GWP) of less than 50. - 2.2.11.
+The unit must have capability to communicate with Gate Management System with seamless integration.